mwarf/YQL-05-08-2025/src/content/blog/videography-process.md

 ---
-title: "From Concept to Completion: The Coalbanks Creative Drone Videography Process"
+title: "How We Make Awesome Drone Videos: A Peek Behind the Coalbanks Creative Curtain!"
 description: "A behind-the-scenes look at our drone video production workflow, ensuring a smooth process and exceptional results for your project."
 pubDate: 2025-03-12
 category: "Process"